 While it continues to be tough for certain retailers, particularly those focused on fashion, retailers with a focus on consumer staple goods or value goods continue to perform well.
-These are exactly the retailers that dominate Plaza's portfolio and ongoing developments/redevelopments.
+These are the retailers that dominate Plaza's portfolio and ongoing developments/redevelopments.

-Notwithstanding more recent volatility in Government of Canada bond rates, long-term debt financing continues to be readily available from lenders, not only at historically competitive and low fixed rates, but with long amortization periods and long terms as well.
+Notwithstanding more recent volatility in Government of Canada bond rates and the most recent Bank of Canada rate increase, long-term debt financing continues to be readily available from lenders, not only at historically competitive and low fixed rates, but with long amortization periods and long terms as well.
 Plaza believes that this will continue to be the case for the remainder of 2017.